ryancalleja/spring-nested-config-properties/README.md

 For property "example.email.from" we simply defined "private String from;".
 For properties under "example.email.registration", an inner class **RegistrationProperties** was created with all fields inside i.e: "example.email.registration.subject" = "RegistrationProperties.subject", so on and so fort for the rest of the properties.
+Now since both Registration and Verification classes have the same properties, it was more convenient to create **AbstractEmailProperties** holding the common properties, and then made the inner classes extend it.

 ###YAML file